waltlenu/blog/content/posts/win32diskimager.md

 categories = ["notes"]
 series = []
 +++
-I happened to be on Windows (!), in need to image the contents of a Compact Flash.
+I happened to be on Windows (!) and in need to image the contents of a Compact Flash.
 The reason might be apparent from the screenshot below.
 [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager) did the job.

 [Chocolatey](https://chocolatey.org) is a much better way to install [it](https://chocolatey.org/packages/win32diskimager).
 Both will of course require administrative privileges.

 ![Win32 Disk Imager](/img/Win32_disk_imager.png 'Win32 Disk Imager')